GabeScott/standard-works-vault/General Conference/1981 April - The Long Line of the Lonely.md

 Come with me, and we’ll together make a call or two.
 There’s the nursing home on West Temple where four widows reside.
 You never walk up the pathway but what you notice the parted curtain, as one inside waits hour after hour for the approaching step of a friend.
 What a welcome!
 Good times are remembered, perhaps a gift given, a blessing provided; but then it is time to leave.
 Never could I depart without first responding to the request of a widow almost one hundred years of age.
 Though she was blind, she would say, “Bishop, you’re to speak at my funeral and recite from memory Tennyson’s poem, ‘Crossing the Bar.’
 Let’s hear you do it right now!”
 I would proceed:

-Sunset and evening star,
+>Sunset and evening star,

-And one clear call for me!
+>And one clear call for me!

-And may there be no moaning of the bar,
+>And may there be no moaning of the bar,

-When I put out to sea, ...
+>When I put out to sea, …
+>

-Twilight and evening bell,
+>Twilight and evening bell,

-And after that the dark!
+>And after that the dark!

-And may there be no sadness of farewell,
+>And may there be no sadness of farewell,

-When I embark;
+>When I embark;
+>

-For tho’ from out our bourne of Time and Place
+>For tho’ from out our bourne of Time and Place

-The flood may bear me far,
+>The flood may bear me far,

-I hope to see my Pilot face to face
+>I hope to see my Pilot face to face

-When I have crost the bar.
+>When I have crost the bar.

-(In Major British Writers, ed.
-G. B. Harrison, enl. ed., New York: Harcourt, Brace & World, 1959, 2:466.)
+>

 Tears came easily, and then, with a smile, she would say, “Tommy, that was pretty good, but see that you do it a wee bit better at the funeral!”
 I later honored her request.